 Data Privacy

 By taking part in the ABDR your health information will be used to identify quality of care issues relating to breast device surgery.
-The ABDR complies with State, Territory and Commonwealth privacy laws, with your data stored in a highly secure database, housed within the secure Monash University “red zone”, and accessed by trained, relevant ABDR personnel only.
+The ABDR complies with State, Territory and Commonwealth privacy laws, with your data stored in a highly secure database, housed within the Monash University and accessed by trained, relevant ABDR personnel only.

 Analyses and public reports arising from the ABDR will contain no identifiable information about you.